grease-xmr/grease/docs/src/01_introduction.typ

 This comment is not necessarily aimed at user _interfaces_ -- for example, there are Monero wallets that are very attractive and easy to use -- but the fundamental design of Monero means that:

-- many, especially new, users find they can make only one payment roughly every ~20 minutes when their wallet holds a single spendable output (the change from the first payment typically requires ~10 confirmations before it can be spent again),
+- many, especially new, users find they can make only one payment roughly every ~20 minutes when their wallet holds a single spendable output (the change from the first payment typically requires about 10 confirmations before it can be spent again),
 - due to the lack of scripting capabilities, use-cases that capture the public imagination, like DeFi, are not possible in vanilla Monero.

 Therefore, the _experience_ of using Monero tends to be one of waiting, and limited functionality.